shzhe02/cornerboxes/content/misc/exchange/5/index.md

 I booked my flight to arrive in Singapore on the 12th of January, but in hindsight, I should've gone at least one week earlier, as by the time I reached Singapore, a lot of the exchanger welcoming activities had finished already.
 A good rule of thumb would be to land at least 2 weeks before the semester starts.

+Before going to Singapore, I installed the ICA app to submit an arrival card (SGAC).
+Submitting an arrival card can be done within 72 hours of landing.
+Upon landing, this SGAC becomes an E-pass.
+This E-pass is voided the moment you get your STP.

 ## Arrival

 ### SIM Card